breatheco-de/content/src/content/misc/privacy-policy.md

 #### Data Controller / Data Processor

-The GDPR distinguishes between organisations that process personal information for their own purposes (known as “data controllers”) and organizations that process personal information on behalf of other organizations (known as “data processors”).
+The GDPR distinguishes between organisations that process personal information for their own purposes (known as "data controllers") and organisations that process personal information on behalf of other organisations (known as "data processors").
 We, 4Geeks Investments LLC, located at the address provided in our Contact Us section, are a Data Controller and/or Processor with respect to the personal information you provide to us.

 #### Legal Bases for Processing Your Personal Information